 If the RTCPeerConnection

-and the ICE transports setting is not
+ice gathering state is new and the ICE transports setting is not

-, the user agent MUST
+set to none, the user agent MUST

 queue a task to start gathering ICE addresses and set the ice gathering state

-to gathering
+to gathering.

 If the ICE Agent has found one or more candidate pairs for each MediaStreamTrack that forms a valid connection, the ICE connection state is changed to "connected".